furtidev/MinePHP/README.md

 ## Installation

 Download the repository and paste the mine.php file in your project directory.
+PHP 7 or higher is recommended.

 ## Usage